google/caliban/docs/cli/caliban_cluster.rst

                            with an index inserted (for example: --export my-job- spec.yaml would yield my-job-spec_0.yaml, my-job-
                            spec_1.yaml...) (default: None)
+     --xgroup XGROUP       This specifies an experiment group, which ties experiments and job instances together.
+If you do not specify a group, then a new one will be created.
+If you specify an existing experiment group here, then new experiments and jobs you create will be added to the group you specify. (default: None)

    pass-through arguments:
      -- YOUR_ARGS          This is a catch-all for arguments you want to pass through to your script. any arguments after '--' will pass through.

 Again, this command very closely mirrors :doc:`../cli/caliban_cloud`.

 You can export job requests created with caliban as a ``yaml`` or ``json`` file